 Change Is Necessary

 The first step to becoming a more mindful person is you must be willing to change.
 Change means you can grow and progress when faced with new evidence.
 Does your girlfriend tell you she finds it annoying when you fart in bed?
 Instead of laughing about it because you think it’s hilarious, consider her feelings.
 She’s directly communicating that she doesn’t like that behavior and you continue to repeat it.
 A person open to change would take that new information and absorb it so as not to annoy their partner.
+It’s also very important to learn how to control emotions.

 No More Excuses